-What Is Stunt Driving?
+What Is Classified as Stunt Driving?

 Stunt driving involves excessive speeding, voluntarily disobeying traffic laws, and engaging in street racing or other contests.
 Vehicle modifications do not automatically qualify as stunt driving.
 They may contribute to illegal activity, but are not themselves a stunt-driving offence.